salom18/Projet_programmation-/README.md

 ## Utilisation
 The user must follow the following steps :
 1. Download the file hotels_booking_helper
-2. Download the following packages :
+2. Open a terminal and copy and paste the following packages :
 - pip install pyowm
 - pip install urllib.request
 - pip install json